Gastroesophageal Reflux Disease (GERD)

 Doctor performing Gastroscpoy

-Generally, surgery is only recommended when symptoms are not responding to the medications or complications such as cancer has occurred.
+Generally, surgery is only recommended when patients with GERD do not respond to medication or if complications such as cancer have occurred.
 Otherwise, medication can be prescribed along with proper lifestyle management.

 Lifestyle Changes